theacodes/blog.thea.codes/srcs/reading-analog-values-with-the-samd-adc.md

 */
 ADC->AVGCTRL.reg = ADC_AVGCTRL_SAMPLENUM_1;

-/* Set the clock prescaler to 4, which is the fastest the ADC can run.
+/* Set the clock prescaler to 512, which will run the ADC at 8 Mhz / 512 = 31.25 kHz.
    Set the resolution to 12bit.
 */
 ADC->CTRLB.reg = ADC_CTRLB_PRESCALER_DIV4 |